Lee Yoon Thim

-Dato' Y. T. Lee, also Lee Yoon Thim (李潤添 (Lei5 Jeon6 Tim1, Lǐ Rùntiān); 1905–1977) was a Malaysian Chinese architect active in Kuala Lumpur in the 1950s and 1960s.
-He helped "Build Merdeka" after Malaysian Independence, 1963.
-He moved in elite circles, and held several positions in the national government and in the Chinese community.
-He was a close friend to Prime Minister Tuanku Abdul Rahman and other political figures.
-He designed several of Kuala Lumpur's landmark buildings, such as: Chin Woo Stadium, UMNO building, Dewan Bahasa dan Pustaka, Federal Hotel, Kampung Baru Mosque, Ar-Rahman Mosque and the Masjid Al-Ubudiyah.
-In addition to his famous mosques in Kuala Lumpur, he also worked on middle eastern and Islamic architecture projects, such as Masjid Al- Ubudiyah in Kerling (a modest mosque) and Hulu Selangor which opened in 1960.
-When this masjid was built, there was no electricity supply yet.
-It has been used as a teaching place by the locals.
-His lesser known works include the Too House, an addition for the Methodist Boys School, and healthcare-related and commercial work.
-In the early 1960s, Lee was awarded several honors: in 1960, he was granted the appellation of P.J.K.; in 1961, he was honoured as Justice of Peace and J.M.N in 1962; he was honoured as Dato' in 1964, an honorific similar to the word sir in English.
+Dato' Y. T. Lee, also known as Lee Yoon Thim (李潤添 (Lei5 Jeon6 Tim1, Lǐ Rùntiān); 1905–1977), was a Malaysian Chinese architect active in Kuala Lumpur during the 1950s and 1960s.
+He contributed to development efforts following Malaysian independence in 1963.

+Lee moved in elite social and political circles and held several positions in the national government and within the Chinese community.
+He was a close associate of Prime Minister Tuanku Abdul Rahman and other political figures.
+He designed several landmark buildings in Kuala Lumpur, including the Chin Woo Stadium, the UMNO Building, Dewan Bahasa dan Pustaka, the Federal Hotel, Kampung Baru Mosque, Ar-Rahman Mosque, and Masjid Al-Ubudiyah.

+In addition to his well-known mosques in Kuala Lumpur, he also worked on Middle Eastern and Islamic architecture projects, including Masjid Al-Ubudiyah in Kerling—a modest mosque in Hulu Selangor that opened in 1960.
+When the mosque was built, the area had no electricity supply, and it served as a teaching centre for the local community.
+His lesser-known works include the Too House, an addition to the Methodist Boys' School, as well as various healthcare and commercial projects.

+Lee received several honours in the early 1960s.
+In 1960, he was awarded the Pingat Jasa Kebaktian (P.J.K.).
+In 1961, he was appointed Justice of the Peace, and in 1962 he was awarded the Johan Mangku Negara (J.M.N.).
+In 1964, he received the title of Dato', an honorific comparable to the English title Sir.

 Personal life

-In his early years, Lee traveled to England, Germany and Italy for studies, and earned a master's degree in Engineering.
-He returned to Malaysia and founded Y. T. Lee & Co.
-His ancestors came from Nanhai County, Foshan, Canton Province.
+In his early years, Lee travelled to England, Germany, and Italy for his studies, earning a master's degree in engineering.
+He later returned to Malaysia and founded Y. T. Lee & Co.
+His ancestors were from Nanhai County, Foshan, in Canton Province.